Should you take an mtDNA test for genetic genealogy? Here’s a free video tutorial and 3 scenarios when mtDNA testing can help your family history.

-In genera,l mtDNA testing should not be the first test you turn to when seeking out your ancestors.
+In general, mtDNA testing should not be the first test you turn to when seeking out your ancestors.
 But it does have its place in your genealogical toolbox, especially as an option to test out a research theory, so don’t be afraid to pull it out once in awhile.
-Test your mtDNA at Family Tree DNA.
+You can test your mtDNA at Family Tree DNA*.

 If you decide to test, I highly recommend you also purchase my inexpensive-yet-valuable Mitochondrial DNA (mtDNA) for the Genealogist guide.
 It explains what this kind of test may tell you, what haplogroups really tell you, and how to understand and work with your matches, which is definitely a different experience than working with autosomal matches.